FreekingDean/homelab/README.md

 ### 💻 Systems

-- One or more nodes with a fresh install of [Fedora Server 36](https://getfedora.org/en/server/download/) or [Ubuntu 22.04 Server](https://ubuntu.com/download/server).
+- One or more nodes with a fresh install of [Proxmox](https://pve.proxmox.com/)
-  - These nodes can be ARM64/AMD64 bare metal or VMs.
+  - These nodes should be AMD64 bare metal.
   - An odd number of control plane nodes, greater than or equal to 3 is required if deploying more than one control plane node.
-- A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform and external-dns.
-You can [register new domains](https://www.cloudflare.com/products/registrar/) directly thru Cloudflare.
+- A [GCP](https://cloud.google.com/) account with a domain, this will be managed by Terraform and external-dns.

 📍 It is recommended to have 3 master nodes for a highly available control plane.